-- Overseeing and monitoring the implementation, and day-day management of the compliance plan - Overseeing the Special Investigations Unit - Managing CCP Anti-Fraud Plan and Compliance program - Reporting all compliance matters to CCP Audit and Compliance Committee - Reporting suspected or confirmed Fraud and Abuse to Compliance Officer, Agency for Health Care Administration, Medicaid Program Integrity (AHCA MPI) - Establishing methods, such as audits, to improve the organization's efficiency and quality and to reduce the practice's vulnerability and exposure to fraud and abuse - Periodically revising the Compliance Plan after reviewing changes or additions to law, needs of the organization, and requirements of Medicaid - Developing, coordinating and leading a compliance and HIPAA privacy training program - Screening network providers and new and existing employees and independent contractors against Federal exclusion databases to ensure they are authorized to participate in activities involving State and Federal health care programs - Investigating reports and allegations regarding possible unethical or inappropriate business practices - Monitoring subsequent corrective action and/or compliance - Reviewing compliance risk assessments
+- Overseeing and monitoring the implementation, and day-to-day management of the compliance plan; - Overseeing the Special Investigations Unit. - Managing CCP's Anti-Fraud Plan and Compliance program. - Reporting all compliance matters to CCP Audit and Compliance Committee. - Reporting suspected or confirmed FWA to the AHCA, Medicaid Program Integrity (MPI). - Establishing methods, such as audits, to improve the organizations efficiency and quality and to reduce the practice's vulnerability and exposure to FWA. - Periodically revising the Compliance Plan after reviewing changes or additions to law, needs of the organization, and requirements of Medicaid. - Developing, coordinating and leading a compliance and HIPAA privacy training program.

-• Creating compliance dashboards, scorecards, self-assessment tools, and other evaluative tools SIU Manager/Investigator
+- Screening network providers and new and existing employees and independent contractors against Federal exclusion databases to ensure they are authorized to participate in activities involving State and Federal health care programs. - Investigating reports and allegations regarding possible unethical or inappropriate business practices. - Monitoring subsequent corrective action and/or compliance. - Reviewing compliance risk assessments. - Creating compliance dashboards, scorecards, self-assessment tools, and other evaluative tools.

+SIU Manager